rsksmart/btc-transaction-solidity-helper/README.md

 The features of the Bitcoin Solidity Helper library include:
 1. Bitcoin transaction output parsing: This accurately extracts and organizes transaction outputs from raw Bitcoin transactions.
 It is able to receive a raw tx and return an array of structures with the tx outputs.
 2. Bitcoin transaction hashing: This calculates the cryptographic hash of a Bitcoin transaction, ensuring its authenticity and integrity.
 It receives a raw tx and returns its hash.
 3. Bitcoin transaction output script validation: This verifies the validity and type of output scripts within a Bitcoin transaction, allowing for specific data extraction.
 It receives a raw output script, validates that it is from a specific type and returns a result.
-E.g. receive a raw null-data script and return the embedded data in it
+E.g. receive a raw null-data script and return the embedded data in it.
 4. Bitcoin address generation: is able to generate Bitcoin the address from a specific script and also to validate if a given address was generated from a script or not.
 5. Bitcoin address validation: This checks if a Bitcoin address conforms to a particular type or format.
 It validates if a Bitcoin address is of a given type or not.